ib-ruby/ib-ruby/spec/README.md

+## RUNNING TESTS:

+The gem comes with a spec suit that may be used to test ib-ruby compatibility with your specific TWS/Gateway installation.
+The test suit should be run ONLY against your IB paper trading account.
+Running it against live account may result in financial losses.

+In order to run tests, you should set up your IB paper trading connection parameters in 'spec/spec_helper' file.
+Modify account_name, host and port under section 'Your IB PAPER ACCOUNT'.
+Do not change the client_id.

+Before running tests, you need to start your TWS/Gateway and allow API connection.
+You should not have any open/pending orders on your IB paper trading account prior to running tests, otherwise some tests will fail.
+Use 'bin/cancel_orders' script for bulk cancelling of open orders before running tests as needed.

+By default, specs are run without database support (tableless).
+In order to run them with database backend, use:

+    $ rspec -rdb [spec/specific_spec.rb]

+Also, by default, specs suppress logging output that is normally produced by IB::Connection.
+This may make it difficult to debug a failing spec.
+Following option will switch on verbose output (both logger output and content of all received IB messages is dumped).
+Do not use this mode to run a whole spec - you will be swamped!
+Use it to debug specific failing specs
+only:

+    $ rspec -rv [spec/specific_spec.rb]

-# WRITING INTEGRATION SPECS
+# WRITING YOUR OWN INTEGRATION SPECS

-Pattern for writing integration specs is like this:
+You can easily create your own integration specs.
+Pattern for writing specs is like this:

-1. You define your user scenario (such as: subscribe for FUTURES market data).
+1. You define your user scenario (such as: subscribe to FUTURES market data).

-2. You find out experimentally, what messages should be sent to IB to accomplish it, and what messages are sent by IB in return.
+2. You find out from documentation or experimentally, what messages should be sent to IB to accomplish it, and what messages are sent by IB in return.

 3. You start writing spec, requiring 'integration_helper'.
 Don't forget to 'verify_account'!
 Running tests against live IB account can be pretty painful.